 The Shawi people are one of the larger people groups in the northern part of the Peruvian Amazon jungle.
 They are known for their friendliness, generosity, and laughter.
 They lead simple, but very difficult lives.
 They are farmers and hunters.
 Their diet consists mostly of plaintain, yucca, fish and chicken.
 They generally live in villages of around 150 people, but there are several larger villages.
 Most villagers have lost family members to disease, dehydration, drowning in the treacherous river, venomous snakebites, infected insect bites and ulcers.
 In the last 40 years, the government has built schools in the Shawi communities.
 The new educational system has opened the doors to many more opportunities for the Shawi people.
 This has also created a need for money to buy school supplies, books and uniforms.
 They depend on the money from their harvest and float it down the rivers to the cities to be sold.
 Some raise cattle or sheep and are developing crops to sell such as coffee and chocolate.

-- We host an Annual conference where over 500 Shawi, including 43 Shawi pastors and their families, from throughout the Amazon, attend to receive Biblical education, encouragement in their faith, and help with their ministry.
+- We participate in an Annual conference in January where over 500 Shawi, including 43 Shawi pastors and their families, from throughout the Amazon, attend to receive Biblical education, encouragement in their faith, and help with their ministry.

 - Our team develops curriculum and trainings for the Shawi missionaries to take out to the pastors in the villages.

-- Currently we work within 3 areas of the jungle with the Shawi.
+- Currently we work within 6 areas of the Shawi jungle.
 We are praying to grow our missionary team to 12 Shawi missionaries to be able to cover all 6 areas of the jungle, so that more Shawi will hear the Gospel and come to know Jesus Christ.

 - We are working alongside our Shawi brothers to establish the Shawi Bible Institute (IBESH) and create more curriculum.
 We would also like to add life skills such as animal husbandry, carpentry and business courses to the program.